-How Reserved Instances are applied
+How Reserved Instance discounts are applied

 How zonal Reserved Instances are applied

-you purchase two c4.xlarge
+For example, if you purchase two c4.xlarge

-default tenancy Linux/Unix Standard Reserved Instances in Availability Zone us-east-1a,
+Standard Reserved Instances for Availability Zone us-east-1a, then up to two

-tenancy Linux/Unix instances running in the Availability Zone us-east-1a can benefit
+default tenancy Linux/Unix instances running in the

-from the Reserved Instance discount.
-The attributes (tenancy, platform, Availability
+Availability Zone us-east-1a can benefit from the Reserved Instance discount.

 How regional Reserved Instances are applied

-Regional Reserved Instances are purchased for a Region and provide Availability Zone flexibility.
 The Reserved Instance discount applies to instance usage in any Availability Zone in that Region.

-Limitations for instance size flexibility
+Instance size flexibility

 -